pachterlab/PROBer/pages/getting_started.md

 permalink: "/getting_started/"
 ---

-The short tutorial below explains how to run __PROBer__ using an imaginary example.
+The short tutorial below explains how to run __PROBer__ using a small example.
 Please go over the following steps before you continue:

 1. [Download][1] PROBer.
 2. [Install][2] PROBer.
-3. [Go over the manual][3].
+3. [Read the manual][3].

 [1]: {{ site.url }}/download/
 [2]: {{ site.url }}/resource/